shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

 ## Title :
    Police-Duty-Scheduling
 ## Team :
-   Police,chaturshringi police station Staff Members,System Analyst,Business Analyst,Quality Assurance Team,Architect
+   Police,chaturshringi police station Staff Members
-#Introduction :
+# Introduction :
-Nowadays police duty scheduling system is register based so we need a system which can
+Nowadays police duty scheduling system is register based so we need a system which can lead to decrease accuracy,speed,maintanability so we need a online website to handlesuch problems
 ## Problem Definition :
   Due to offline duty assigning through register system these are some problems
   - Duty repeatation to single police offcer
   - Data is not getting stored Digitally
   - Manual duty assigning system confusing and complicated
   - Offline Duty scheduling system is time consuming